 - Financial help is available.
 The government is committed to helping as many people as possible get health insurance.
-They will be providing tax credits and subsidies, to help people purchase their own insurance.
+They are providing tax credits and subsidies, to help people purchase their own insurance.
 Depending on how much money you make and how many people are in your family, you may qualify for tax credits or subsidies to help you pay for insurance.
+Check your eligibility now.

 - You can’t be denied coverage.
-With health care reform, health insurance coverage can no longer be denied based on pre-existing conditions, and the cost of insurance will no longer be affected by your health status or history.
+You can no longer be denied health insurance coverage based on pre-existing conditions, and the cost of insurance will no longer be affected by your health status or history.

 1 Some people may be exempt from this penalty due to financial hardship, religious beliefs, or other conditions.
 Learn more at healthcare.gov.